top of page

 Escalating Citral Supply Disruption Driving Increased Tightness in Vitamin A & E Markets

-Over the past several weeks, global market conditions impacting vitamin A and vitamin E have shifted from early warning signals to active supply disruption, with accelerating constraints tied directly to Citral availability.
+Over the past several weeks, global market conditions impacting vitamin A and vitamin E have shifted from early warning signals to active supply disruption.
+This disruption is closely tied to the availability of Citral, which is a key intermediate in the production of these vitamins.

-Based on current developments and historical precedent in similar cycles, we are now entering a phase where supply dislocation—not just price volatility—becomes the defining market dynamic.
+Based on current developments and historical precedents in similar cycles, we are now entering a phase where supply dislocation—not just price volatility—becomes the defining market dynamic.

-Citral, as a key intermediate derived from petrochemical inputs, remains highly exposed to both energy market instability and geopolitical risk.
-What we are now observing is a multi-point breakdown across the supply chain, with compounding effects likely in the near term.
+Citral, derived from petrochemical inputs, is highly exposed to both energy market instability and geopolitical risk.
+What we are observing in this Citral supply disruption is a multi-point breakdown across the supply chain, with compounding effects likely in the near term.

 Since our last update, several critical signals have emerged:

-• At least one citral producer has declared force majeure
+• At least one citral producer has declared force majeure.
+This represents a significant upstream disruption with cascading downstream impacts.

-These developments are already translating into measurable and accelerating market impact:
+These developments are already translating into measurable and accelerating market impacts:

 • Rapid tightening of Citral availability.
-All Citral producers are facing supply issues, and with reduced supply are motivated to allocate the Citral they are able to produce to the most profitable markets and applications.
+All Citral producers are facing supply issues.
+With reduced supply, they are motivated to allocate the Citral they can produce to the most profitable markets and applications.

 From a procurement perspective, this is no longer a passive monitoring environment.